Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

   loadComponent(hookId: number, hookValue: HookValue, context: any, childNodes: any[], options: ParseOptions): HookComponentData
 ```

-Is given the found hook string or element as `HookValue` and is expected to return a `HookComponentData` object, which tells the library how to create the component for this hook:
+Is given the found hook string or element as <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L119" target="_blank">`HookValue`</a> and is expected to return a <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L129" target="_blank">`HookComponentData`</a> object, which tells the library how to create the component for this hook:

 ```ts
 interface HookComponentData {